genomicsclass/book/pages/association_tests.md

 ##   6.408309
 ```

-## Chi-square test
+### Chi-square Test

-Genome-wide association studies (GWAS) have become ubiquitous in Biology.
-One of the main statistical summaries used in these studies are Manhattan plots.
-The y-axis of a Manhattan plot typically represents the negative of log (base 10) of the p-values obtained for association tests applied at millions of single nucleotide polymorphisms (SNP).
-These p-values are obtained in a similar way to the test performed on the tea tasting lady.
-However in that example the number of green and red balls is experimentally fixed and the number of answers given for each category is also fixed.
-Another way to say this is that the sum of the rows and the sum of the columns are fixed.
-This defines constraints on the possible ways we can fill the 2 by 2 table and also permits us to use the hypergeometric distribution.
+Genome-wide association studies (GWAS) have become ubiquitous in
+biology.
+One of the main statistical summaries used in these studies
+are Manhattan plots.
+The y-axis of a Manhattan plot typically
+represents the negative of log (base 10) of the p-values obtained for
+association tests applied at millions of single nucleotide
+polymorphisms (SNP).
+The x-axis is typically organized by chromosome
+(chromosome 1 to 22, X, Y, etc.).
+These p-values are obtained in a similar way to
+the test performed on the tea taster.
+However, in that example the
+number of green and red balls is experimentally fixed and the number
+of answers given for each category is also fixed.
+Another way to say
+this is that the sum of the rows and the sum of the columns are
+fixed.
+This defines constraints on the possible ways we can fill the 2
+by 2 table and also permits us to use the hypergeometric
+distribution.
 In general, this is not the case.
+Nonetheless, there is
-But there is another approach which is the Chi-squared test described here.
+another approach, the Chi-squared test, which is described below.

-Imagine we have 280 individuals, some of them have a given disease others don’t.
-We observe that a 20% of the individuals that are homozygous for the minor allele (aa) have the disease compared to 10% of the rest.
-Would we see this again if we picked another 220 individuals?
+Imagine we have 250 individuals, where some of them have a given disease
+and the rest do not.
+We observe that 20% of the individuals that are
+homozygous for the minor allele (aa) have the disease compared to 10%
+of the rest.
+Would we see this again if we picked another 250
+individuals?

-Let's create an dataset with these perencentages:
+Let's create an dataset with these percentages:

 ```r